OCA/bank-payment/account_payment_clearing_system/README.rst

     :alt: License: AGPL-3

 =======================================
-Account Payment Clearing Systems Module
+Account Payment Clearing System Module
 =======================================

 This module allows to set a 'Clearing System Member Identification' type on a bank (res.bank) and